choderalab/espaloma_charge/scripts/hydration-free-energies/README.md

 * The `--niterations <niterations>` specifies how many iterations (1 ps/iteration) to run (default: 1000).
 * The `--forcefield <forcefield>` argument can specify any force fields supported by the [`SystemGenerator`](https://github.com/openmm/openmmforcefields#automating-force-field-management-with-systemgenerator) (e.g. `gaff-2.11`).
 * The `--filepath <filepath>` argument specifies the directory in which simulation files should be written
+* An optional `--model-url <url|filepath>` argument can specify the URL or local filepath to retrieve the espaloma_charge model from

 A typical calculation will take < 12 hours.